-Row starts his book with the folding of a square.
-To obtain such a square Row takes any piece of paper, folds it upon itself, thus obtaining a crease.
+Row starts his book with the folding of a square from a piece of paper of any shape.
+26 To obtain such a square Row takes any piece of paper, folds it upon itself, thus obtaining a crease.
 Folding the crease onto itself, he obtains a second crease, which is perpendicular to the first one.
 Continuing in that way to form more perpendicular creases, he obtains a rectangle; indeed, for Row, "by superposition, it is proved that [...] the two long sides [of the rectangle] are equal, and so also are the two short sides."
-(Row 1893, pp 1-2) We consider what can be either proved or read off from a folding diagram in section 5.1.
+(Row 1893, pp 1-2) We consider what can be either proved or read off from a crease diagram in section 5.1.